Toeplitz Quantization for Non-commutating Symbol Spaces such as $SU_q(2)$: Toeplitz Operators with Symbols in

-Now we are going to define an inner product $\langle f , g \rangle$ for $f, g \in \mathcal{A}$ by first defining it on pairs of elements of the basis $\mathcal{B}$ and extending sesquilinearly, which for us means anti-linear in the first entry and linear in the second.
-The definition on pairs will be by recursion on the length of the words.
-To start off the recursion for $l(f) = l(g) =0$ we define
+We also need an inner product on $\mathcal{A} = SU_q(2)$.
+We first define this on pairs of basis vectors and then extend to the unique sesquilinear form on $SU_q(2)$.
+We use the convention that {\em sesquilinear} means anti-linear in the first entry and linear in the second.
+So for $k, r \in \mathbb{Z}$ and $l, m, s, t \in \mathbb{N}$ we define

-The choice of $1$ is a normalization convention.
-If we had used any $\lambda > 0$ on the right side, then this would merely result in scaling the inner product by a factor of $\lambda$.

-The next case we consider is $l(f) > 0$, $f$ begins with a $\theta$ and $g =1$.
-In that case we define recursively